ZhuoerLyu/branch_prediction_cse520/readme.md

 To evaluate these four branch prediction methods, we consider four metrics:
 1) Accuracy
+2) Correct Prediction
+3) Correct Prediction as TAKEN
+4) Correct Prediction as Not-TAKEN
- 2) Misprediction
+5) Misprediction
-3) Misprediction as TAKEN
+6) Misprediction as TAKEN
-4) Misprediction as Not-TAKEN
+7) Misprediction as Not-TAKEN

 We also run another experiment to evaluate the effects of numbers of iterations on branch prediction performance.